s0me1newithhand7s/myNixConf/README.md

 # conf.nix
-My ultimate nixos configuration (stil it testing)
+My ultimate nixos configuration (still it testing)!!

 # How to pull
 (must be executed as `root`)